advaitkk/tsf_linear_regression/README.md

-# tsf_linear_regression
+# linear_regression
-Soln. of Q1 of DS/ML task for The Sparks Foundation Internship
+Predict score of student based on the amount of hours he studies.